-MTB Nagraj does a U turn, heads for Mumbai to join the rebels
+MTB Nagraj does a U- turn, joins rebel MLAs in Mumbai

-Bengaluru, July 14: A day after rebel Congress MLA MTB Nagraj hinted that he may return, the Hoskote MLA has now reportedlt joined the rebel camp in Mumbai.
+Bengaluru, July 14: A day after rebel Congress MLA MTB Nagraj hinted that he may return, the Hoskote MLA has now reportedly joined the rebel camp in Mumbai.

 MTB Nagaraj on Saturday seemed to relent and said "after all I have spent decades in Congress".